Christina Soong-Kroeger is a professional freelance writer, consultant, recipe developer, photographer and food blogger.

 While Christina's formal training is in management, anthropology and Chinese, she is a voracious reader of cookbooks, food sites and food blogs, and regularly attends cooking classes and workshops.

-From Christina Soong-Kroeger:
+By Christina Soong-Kroeger:

 Welcome to Australian and New Zealand Food.